Reflections from the Cockpit November 2007

 Rough water proficiency and experience

-Properly equipped (rescue gear, radio, tow rope, extra paddle, etc)
+Properly equipped (PFD, recovery gear, radio, tow rope, extra paddle, repair kit)

 Dressed for immersion